25+ Activities to Improve Pencil Grip

-Because children do not always want to be helped.
+Because children do not always want to be helped with pencil grip.

 Go figure.
 Here we are, teaching them to be independent thinkers, and then swooping in to correct everything.

 My three-year-old is full of independence and absolutely does not want mom to rearrange his marker.
 GASP!
-Doesn’t he know I am a preschool mommy blogger?!
+Doesn’t he know I have a degree in education?!

 So what do I do?
-I find subtle ways to have him practice.
+I find subtle ways to have him practice in order to develop his pencil grip.
 These activities suggest he rearrange his grip to create lines and movements in order to complete the task.